-6.2.5 Linearity
+8.2.5 Linearity

-Positive or negative level variations of 6 dB of the feeding electrical signal shall produce corresponding variations of 6 dB $\pm$ 0.5 dB at the MRP for output pressures in the range from -14 dBPa to +6 dBPa.
+Positive or negative level variations of 6 dB of the feeding electrical signal shall produce corresponding variations of $6 \text{ dB} \pm 0.5 \text{ dB}$ at the MRP for output pressures in the range from -14 dBPa to +6 dBPa.
 This requirement shall be met both for complex excitations, such as the artificial voice, and for sinusoidal excitations in the range from 100 Hz to 8 kHz.

 NOTE - Better and less temperature-dependent linearity performances can be achieved by controlling the electrical excitation current instead of the feeding voltage.
-For applications requiring better performances, than specified here, and extended dynamic ranges, it is recommended to individually calibrate the HATS mouth used, and to compensate the measured data by taking into account the calibration results.
+For applications requiring better performance than specified here, and extended dynamic ranges, it is recommended to individually calibrate the HATS mouth used, and to compensate the measured data by taking into account the calibration results.
 An effective alternative technique also consists of monitoring the generated acoustic pressure by means of a measurement microphone placed at the acoustic outlet of the HATS mouth.

-6.3 Composite characteristics
+8.3 Composite characteristics

-6.3.1 Free-field plane wave diffraction at MRP
+8.3.1 Free-field plane wave diffraction at the MRP

-The free-field diffraction at MRP is given in Table 11.
+The free-field diffraction at the MRP is given in Table 11.